 - Cook soba noodles half the time according to packet instructions, drain then set aside.

-- In a wok add sesame oil, canola oil, garlic then saute.
+- In a wok add sesame oil, canola oil, garlic and chilli flakes then saute.

 - Add chicken and stir fry until chicken brown and cooked.
 Using a slotted spoon remove chicken from wok then set aside.